Admissions Update in Response to the COVID-19 Pandemic

 The Landmark Approach Changes Lives

 Landmark's unique approach sets us apart from other schools that serve students with dyslexia and other language-based learning disabilities (LBLD), which fall under the broader category of specific learning disabilities (SLD).
 The cornerstone of our coeducational, college-preparatory program is a daily, one-to-one tutorial.
-Class sizes of 6–8, skills-based curriculum, specially trained faculty, and research-based methods individualize each student's experience.
+Class sizes of 6–8 students, skills-based curriculum, specially trained faculty, and research-based methods individualize each student's experience.
 Summer sessions, robust athletics, visual and performing arts, and much more offer students a rewarding, life-changing school experience just 30 miles from Boston.
 At Landmark, students live, learn, and thrive.

 Students come to Landmark because they are motivated to learn.
 When they leave, they are empowered to succeed—and they do.